halasadi/ancient-structure/README.md

 We also want to apply Treemix, Admixture and PCA on pooled Ancient datasets from Haak et al (2015) and the Allentoft et al (2015).

+The working directory for this repo on the PPS cluster is at : /mnt/gluster/home/kkdey